ShiftHackZ/Stable-Diffusion-Android/README.md

 ## Build Flavor Notes

 Android flavor availability is driven by the Gradle flavor configuration and runtime provider filtering.
 Most network providers are available everywhere; Google AI MediaPipe is intentionally unavailable in `foss`.
+SDAI Cloud, AdMob, and in-app purchase integration are private optional modules included only in official Google Play builds, not in `full` or `foss`.
 Local SDXL through stable-diffusion.cpp and Local Diffusion PrismML Bonsai are available in `playstore`, `full`, and `foss`; their model catalogs are shared, and model files are downloaded or imported by the user rather than bundled into the app.
 The Play build avoids custom local model path selection for local diffusion models because broad file access is not generally accepted for Google Play distribution.

 The iOS app is not split into Android-style flavors.
-It uses the shared mobile UI, remote-provider stack, Silicon Diffusion Core ML, and Silicon Diffusion PrismML Bonsai.
+The public code uses the shared mobile UI, remote-provider stack, Silicon Diffusion Core ML, and Silicon Diffusion PrismML Bonsai.
+The App Store build can additionally include the private optional SDAI Cloud, AdMob, and in-app purchase modules.
 Android ONNX, MediaPipe, SDXL, and Local Diffusion PrismML Bonsai local runtimes remain Android-specific.

 For a historical overview of flavor policy, see the project wiki page: [Build flavor difference](https://github.com/ShiftHackZ/Stable-Diffusion-Android/wiki/Build-flavor-difference).